 YA novels are a great option for all beginners and intermediate learners.
 Readers with stronger English skills may want to challenge themselves with more advanced reading (like adult novels, magazines, or newspapers).

-Another great thing practicing English by reading novels is that they can be free if you find them at your local library!
+Another great thing about practicing English by reading novels is that they can be free if you find them at your local library!